-Spectra are computed using cROMAster, a implementation of the pseudo-Cl method described in Hivon et al, 2002 [1].
-In addition to the original approach, our implementation allows for estimation of cross-power spectra from two or more maps (see Polenta et al, 2005, [2] for details).
-The software package uses HEALPix [3] modules for spherical harmonic transform and Cl calculation.
+Spectra are computed using cROMAster, a implementation of the pseudo-Cl method described in #master.
+In addition to the original approach, our implementation allows for estimation of cross-power spectra from two or more maps (see #polenta\CrossSpectra for details).
+The software package uses HEALPix [4] modules for spherical harmonic transform and Cl calculation.
 The schematic of the estimation process is as follows:

-- computing the a\lm coefficients from the input temperature map after masking Galactic Plane and point sources. - computing the pseudo power spectrum from the alms. - estimating the bias due to the noise power spectrum of the map from noise-only Monte Carlo simulations based on detector noise properties - correcting for the effect of the adopted mask by computing the mode-mode coupling kernel corresponding to that mask - deconvolving the effect due to the finite angular resolution of the telescope by using the beam window function - deconvolving the effect due to the finite size of the pixel in the map by using a pixel window function - · binning the power spectrum from individual multipoles into bandpowers - estimating error bars on bandpowers from signal plus noise Monte Carlo simulations, where signal simulations include only CMB anisotropies.
+- computing the a\lm coefficients from the input temperature map after masking Galactic Plane and point sources. - computing the pseudo power spectrum from the alms. - estimating the bias due to the noise power spectrum of the map from noise-only Monte Carlo simulations based on detector noise properties - correcting for the effect of the adopted mask by computing the mode-mode coupling kernel corresponding to that mask - · deconvolving the effect due to the finite angular resolution of the telescope by using the beam window function - deconvolving the effect due to the finite size of the pixel in the map by using a pixel window function - binning the power spectrum from individual multipoles into bandpowers - estimating error bars on bandpowers from signal plus noise Monte Carlo simulations, where signal simulations include only CMB anisotropies.